borntofrappe/the-nature-of-code/README.md

 _Please note:_

 - Lua has no concept of a string buffer, but the table provides a similar benefit.
-Instead of modifying a string through concatenation and the `..` operator, each character is added to a table and the table is finally joined together through the `concact` function
+Instead of modifying a string through concatenation and the `..` operator, each character is added to a table and the table is finally joined together through the `concat` function